UtrechtUniversity/UU_BSc_Geosciences_Data2/04_distributionsData/distributionsData.md

 #### Question 13

-*Now transform the data to a logarithmic and make a histogram plot does it now reflect a normal distribution?*
+*Now transform the data to a logarithmic and make a histogram plot.
+Does it now reflect a normal distribution?*

 If all is well you find that the logarithmic annual maximum